 Starting a new business?
 Get 40% off our accountancy services for 3 months! 😎

 Independent contractors, consultants, or freelancers are self-employed individuals who work for businesses, usually on a short-term basis.
-Hiring a contractor enables firms to access specialist skills, knowledge, and experience, without actually taking someone on full time.
+Hiring a contractor enables firms to outsource requests in order to access specialist skills, knowledge, and experience, without actually taking someone on full time.
 This is often very appealing.

 If you’re thinking of becoming a contractor, you’ll need to decide what kind of legal set up your business will have.
 It’s known as your “legal structure”.